instance-id/verifier/README.md

 ## Important notes

+#### If you don't use 3.6 things start to act weird for some reason with 3.7

 #### It looks like I need to make a few small updates to fix a few things.
 I had not touched this in a few months as I didn't know what I wanted to do with it.
 I will be adding actual releases as soon as I can make sure everything is working.
 Just trying to get everything sorted.
 I have included the code for subscription/license checking (uses a WooCommerce subscription plugin to generate and manage the subscriptions) as I considered offering this as a cheap service but decided against it, in case anyone was interested in using it for anything.

 #### This repo might be a little rough at first as I get things in order, so please bear with me.